DrkWithT/GTKMM-Demo-1/README.md

  5. Run the build command for your native build system `make`, `ninja`, etc.
  6. Run the program at `./bin/demoapp`.

-### Features
+### WIP Features
- 1. Allows editing a "page" of plain notes.
+ 1. Allows browsing, adding, and deleting "pages" of plain notes
- 2. Allows picking, searching, deleting notebooks.
+ 2. Allows viewing, adding, and deleting notebooks
- 3. Can save drafts of pages?
+ 3. Supports saving notes in a custom format.
- 4. Basic input validation?
+ 4. Can save drafts of pages?